FreeApophis/TrueCrypt/Readme.txt

 	Instructions for Building TrueCrypt for Linux and Mac OS X Requirements for Running TrueCrypt on Linux
 	Requirements for Running TrueCrypt on Mac OS X

 III.
+OpenSolaris and FreeBSD

+IV.
 Third-Party Developers (Contributors)

-IV.
-Further Information
+V. Further Information